Real-Skill/javascript-tasks/README.md

 ## Summary

-JS Assessment for JavaScript functions knowledge.
-The exercise consist of a few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+This is JS Assessment for JavaScript functions knowledge.
+The exercise consists of a few simple tasks.
+You are supposed to implement functions, having only the function name and purpose provided.

 ## Goals

 Your solutions should be placed inside **app/functions.js** file(inside window.functionsAnswers object).

-### argsAsArray(fn, paramsArray):
+### argsAsArray(fn, paramsArray)

-Returns result of calling `fn` function with params from `paramsArray`. i.e. given `paramsArray=[1,2,3], sayIt = function` when `argsAsArray(sayIt, paramsArray)` then result should be the same as calllin `sayIt(1,2,3)`
+It returns the result of calling `fn` function with the params from `paramsArray`. i.e. given `paramsArray=[1,2,3], sayIt = function` when `argsAsArray(sayIt, paramsArray)` then result should be the same as callling `sayIt(1,2,3)`

-### speak(fn, context):
+### speak(fn, context)

-Returns result of calling `fn` function as a method of `context`.
+It returns the result of calling `fn` function as a method of the `context`.

-### functionFunction(firstPart):
+### functionFunction(firstPart)

-Returns function that accepts one param `secondParam`.
-That function should return concatenated string "{firstPart}, {secondPart}". i.e. functionFunction('a')('b') => 'a, b'
+It returns the function that accepts one param `secondParam`.
+This function should return a concatenated string "{firstPart}, {secondPart}". i.e. functionFunction('a')('b') => 'a, b'

-### makeClosures(valueArray):
+### makeClosures(valueArray)

-Returns array of functions that accept one param: `fn` function.
-Invocation of function in result array should return result of calling `fn` with corresponding item from `valueArray` as a param. i.e. makeClosures([1,3])[0](echo) === echo(1) i.e. makeClosures([1,3])[1](echo) === echo(3)
+It returns an array of functions that accept one param: `fn` function.
+The invocation of the function in the result array should return the result of calling `fn` with a corresponding item from `valueArray` as a param. i.e. makeClosures([1,3])[0](echo) === echo(1) i.e. makeClosures([1,3])[1](echo) === echo(3)

-### partial(fn, str1, str2):
+### partial(fn, str1, str2)

-Returns a function that accepts `str3` param and when called, returns result of `fn` called with str1, str2, str3.
+It returns a function that accepts `str3` param and when called, it returns the result of `fn` called with str1, str2, str3.

-### useArguments(...):
+### useArguments(...)

-Returns sum of all parameters.
+It returns the sum of all parameters.

-### callIt(fn):
+### callIt(fn)

-Returns result of calling `fn` with variable parameters. i.e. callIt(fn, arg1, arg2, arg3) === fn(arg1, arg2, arg3)
+It returns the result of calling `fn` with the variable parameters. i.e. callIt(fn, arg1, arg2, arg3) === fn(arg1, arg2, arg3)

-### partialUsingArguments(fn, ...):
+### partialUsingArguments(fn, ...)

-Returns function that when called returns result of `fn` called with concatenation of params of `partialUsingArguments` invocation (without first param) and params of it's own:
+It returns the function which, when called, returns the result of `fn` called with concatenation of params of the `partialUsingArguments` invocation (without the first param) and the params of its own:

     expect(functionsAnswers.partialUsingArguments(partialMe)(a, b, c)).toEqual(partialMe(a, b, c));
     expect(functionsAnswers.partialUsingArguments(partialMe, a)(b, c)).toEqual(partialMe(a, b, c));
     expect(functionsAnswers.partialUsingArguments(partialMe, a, b)(c)).toEqual(partialMe(a, b, c));
     expect(functionsAnswers.partialUsingArguments(partialMe, a, b, c)()).toEqual(partialMe(a, b, c));

-### curryIt:
+### curryIt

-Implement more advanced function accepting only single parameter:
+It implements more advanced function accepting only a single parameter:

     fn

-This function is expected to call **fn** with required number of parameters(depending on how many parameters function consumes).
-If there are not enough arguments, function should return new function that accepts remaining parameter.
+This function is expected to call **fn** with the required number of parameters (depending on how many parameters the function consumes).
+If there are not enough arguments, the function should return a new function that accepts the remaining parameter.
-If there were still not enough parameters for this function it should return new function similar to previous, but with decreased parameters required remaining and so on.
+If there are still not enough parameters for this function it should return a new function similar to the previous one, but with decreased parameters required remaining and so on.
 For example:

     curryIt(fn)(a)(b)(c)

-should return same value(calculated from fn with passed parameters) as following call:
+should return the same value (calculated from fn with passed parameters) as the following call:

     curryIt(fn(a, b, c))